Storm means changes to Amtrak service

 He said four candidates have been picked by the committee and interviewed.
 The committee will recommend three names to Gov. Peter Shumlin.
 Morse says the panel hopes to make a proposal to the full board on Nov.
 13.

 The committee was formed after a law was passed that gives the governor the authority to make that appointment.
-It also elevates the state’s chief education official from a commissioner to a Cabinet-level secretary.

 Group plans emergency shelter